andrewheiss/bsky-bot-r/README.md

 - Right now, [`script.R`](script.R) connects to the Bluesky API, generates three random numbers, and posts them to Bluesky.
 It’s super primitive but it works.
-In real life, you’d want to
+In real life, you’d want to:

   1. Maybe make a [better wrapper around the API](https://httr2.r-lib.org/articles/wrapping-apis.html)